Nikolay Soltys: Aunt, uncle and cousins

 Soltys had lived with his aunt and uncle prior to his wife's arrival from Ukraine.
 When he first arrived Monday morning he showed no signs of trouble, authorities said.

-Before 11 a.m., authorities received a second 9-1-1 call requiring them to dispatch immediately to a residence at the 10000 block of Mills Station Road in Rancho Cordova.
-A neighbor down the street, who was outside working on his car's brakes, saw the girl's blood covered body in the roadway and dialed 911 to report a hit-and-run.
+Before 11 a.m., authorities received a second 9-1-1 call from a neighbor down the street, who saw a girl's body in the roadway and dialed 911 to report a hit-and-run.
 "I thought she was run over by a car, and then I heard a woman say, 'There's another one over here,'" Christopher Smith said.

-The Sacramento Bee daily newspaper reported that, according to sources, the three - the elderly couple and Soltys - went up to the second-floor of the duplex.
+The Sacramento Bee daily newspaper reported that, according to sources, Soltys, his aunt, and uncle - went up to the second-floor of the duplex.
 Evidence indicates that the three had chatted politely for a while about family matters.
-At the closing of the discussion is when, authorities said, Soltys produced a knife and began stabbing and slashing the elderly couple.
-The couple were found slain in an upstairs bathroom.
+At the closing of the discussion is when, authorities said, Soltys produced a knife and killed them.
+The couple were found in an upstairs bathroom.

-Detectives said Soltys then went downstairs on the hunt for his young cousins, who also lived on Mills Station Road.
+Detectives said Soltys then went downstairs for his young cousins, who also lived on Mills Station Road.
 He attacked 10-year-old Dmitriy, also using a knife.
-This is when 9-year-old Tatyana had come to the attack and tried to free her cousin from Soltys' slashings.
+This is when 9-year-old Tatyana had tried to free her cousin from Soltys' attack.

 Tatyana's aunt Inna Yasinsky said that Dmitriy's mother witnessed part of the attack after hearing screams from her duplex home next door.
 Yasinky said, "She saw her son stabbed and her beloved niece stabbed."
 She said that Tatyana was killed while trying to save her cousin, and that two other children managed to escape.
 Tatyana's twin sister, Galina, and her little sister, Viktoria, were also targets of the killings, investigators said, but escaped by running away from the scene.
-She also said, "The other children, when they saw Nikolay so furious, they ran away."
-Later that same day, the fathers of the two murdered children came out of their homes and started washing their children's blood stains from the outer walls of the duplex and walkways.
-Neighbors consoled the fathers as they sprayed cleaners and wiped all the blood stains left behind.
+Later that same day, the fathers of the two murdered children came out of their homes and started washing their children's blood from the outer walls of the duplex and walkways..